Yulia Yanina: Life

 Yanina has a degree in Arts.
 In 1993 she founded her own fashion house.
 In 2007, Yanina Couture debuted at AltaRomaAltaModa in Rome.

 Since 2010, her fashion house shows at the Paris Fashion Week and she dresses celebrities for red carpets like the Cannes Film Festival.

 The Paris Fashion Institute has included the Yanina Fashion House study course into its program.

 Recognition

 Yanina was the first Russian fashion designer to partner with amFAR, the world’s largest charity organization.
-Yanina is a highly demanded celebrity dresser for ceremonies like the Oscars, Grammy Awards and more.
-The celebrity clientele list includes Lady Gaga, Rita Ora, Naomi Campbell, Gigi Hadid.
+Yanina is a celebrity dresser for ceremonies like the Oscars, Grammy Awards and more.
+Her clientele list includes Lady Gaga, Rita Ora, Naomi Campbell, Gigi Hadid.

 Yanina took part in the Animalia Fashion exhibition at the Uffizi Gallery and in the Dentelles en Scéne show at the Musée de la Dentelle de Caudry.
 To celebrate the 25th anniversary of the Yanina Fashion House, the Russian Orthodox Spiritual and Cultural Centre in Paris held the 25 Years — 25 Iconic Dresses exhibit.